Skip to main content

 Today, the Club has a wide range of facilities.
 Members and guests can enjoy a spectacular gaming room and entertainment lounge area with TAB and Keno facilities.
 They can enjoy a meal in our restaurants or a drink in our bars and see some of the world’s finest memorabilia in the sports lounge.

 Our membership now stands at over 17,000.
-We have a gross annual turnover of approximately $14 million and employ 70 casual and permanent staff.
+We have a gross annual turnover of approximately $14 million and employ over 70 casual and permanent staff.
 Our Youth Club caters for some 3,000 children, who participate in sports ranging from little athletics to ballroom dancing, cricket, rugby league and soccer.
-On ANZAC Day, we provide breakfast for more than 2,000 people and honour the RSL Diggers for the service.
+On ANZAC Day, we provide breakfast to hundreds of people and honour the RSL Diggers for the service.

 The future is bright for our Club.
 As we evolve and grow for the future, we’ll continue to hold on to the legacy of the early Diggers who called Ingleburn RSL Club their own.